icecube/icetray-public/dataclasses/resources/docs/fft.rst

 And as important, the DFT, unlike the continuous version, does not know anything about the units.
 Thus it is important to note that if given only a frequency spectrum one cannot uiquely determine the initial time-domain waveform in the same way that performing an integral gives you the solution with an unknown constant.

-  .. note:: This is one of the reasons that the class `FFTDataContainer` is important as it keeps the two paired together.
+  .. note:: This is one of the reasons that the class :ref:`fft_data_container` is important as it keeps the two paired together.
 This way, when changing between the time domain and the frequency domain, the initial values and time-step is not lost.

 For more, see :ref:`fft_data_container`.